Jimmy Fallon Gets Defended By Several Staffers After 'toxic Workplace' Report

-Los Angeles, Sep 10 (IANS) Talk show host Jimmy Fallon’s character was called into question after several employees filed a report, stating that ‘The Tonight Show Starring Jimmy Fallon’ star was creating a toxic workplace.
+Talk show host Jimmy Fallon was called into question after several employees filed a report, stating that ‘The Tonight Show Starring Jimmy Fallon’ star was creating a toxic workplace.
 Since then, several people from his crew have come out to his defence, calling him a man of great character.

 Jimmywas accused in the report of creating ‘a toxic workplace environment’ due to his many mood swings, which gave people panic attacks as they feared either getting a pay cut, loud scolding or even getting fired at a moment’s notice.